zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 where \\(\lambda_0 = 2 \pi c / \omega\\) is the vacuum wavelength.

-Furthermore, the original definition of the complex wavenumber given by Eqn.
+Furthermore, the original definition of the angular wavenumber given by Eqn.
 7.4 suggests that

 $$ \tag{7.41}
 	\mathcal{Re} \bigg\lbrace